Fulham completes swoop for Swansea's Mawson

 Aleksandar Mitrovic returned on a permanent deal from Newcastle United earlier this week, while Nice's highly rated midfielder Jean Michael Seri and German World Cup winner Andre Schurrle – the latter on loan from Borussia Dortmund - were its other high-profile recruits.

-Slavisa Jokanovic's side hosts Crystal Palace in its Premier League opener next Sunday (AEST).
+Slavisa Jokanovic's side hosts Crystal Palace in its Premier League opener next Sunday (NZST).